 Watch out for stains, rips, and odors that may have been set for years.
 Look under the arms, inside the item, check the back and inside and see what you are working with.
 Some stains can be removed using a mix of solutions or dry cleaning, many odors can be lifted with something as simple as vinegar and sunlight, and if you are handy with a sewing machine or a needle and thread, then a small hole or missing button won't stop your flow.

 Narrow your choices down to pieces that you can't live without, fit you well and need no extra repairs.
 If it comes down to two blouses that you love, but one has a loose button and you have not sat down at a sewing machine since they taught home ec in high school, then go ahead and get the other one lol.
 It's not a great deal or look if the items just sit in the back of your closet!

 Are you in the Cleveland area and want to find awesome treasures but don't have the time, the energy or the know how?
 Let me help you out- email me at:email@example.com to learn how to supplement your whole wardrobe with thrift finds!
 Are you already a thrifting pro?
 What are some of your survival tips?

 About the Blog

 I live for fashion and style, but I also love telling stories!
 I figured out a way to combine my passions through my blog by posting original content with a fashion and style slant.
 You will find outfit inspiration, shopping tips and style tricks to help you look your best and to push yourself to try new things.
-I also take you along for my FlyGirl Chronicles adventures where I do the most to solidify myself in this industry and give you a front seat view of the never ending hustle, grind and struggle of being an entrepreneur.
-You will also find fashion, style and beauty news, bits of fashion history and other fun fashion related posts.
-My main goal is to connect my readers to everything fresh, dope and stylish and I feel like it's my job to make sure you know All the Fly Things!
+I also take you along for my FlyGirl Chronicles adventures.
+My main goal is to connect my readers to everything fresh, dope and stylish and to make sure you know All the Fly Things!